briansimiyuj/doctor-appointment-app/README.md

   2. Retrieve schedule data from ScheduleContext
   3. Create a list of days of the week and map over it to create a list of days with the doctor's schedule for each day
   4. From the schedule data, retrieve the doctor's slots for each day of the week and map over it to create a list of time slots for each day
-  5. Based on slot status, show a different color for each slot (available, booked, pending)
+  5. Based on slot status:
+      a.
+If slot is booked - display booked status with time
+      b.
+If slot is available/break/blocked - show select element with status options
+      c.
+Style slots differently based on their status (green for available, yellow for booked, gray for break)